nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 - It is further recommended that all ION instances running simultaneously on a single host should set their `sdrWmSize` to the same size; there are no storage saving advantages to use `sdrWmSize` any less than the first ION instance that launched.

+- **DTPC must not be used in multi-node-per-host configurations.** DTPC stores its volatile database (daemon PIDs, SAP application PIDs, and semaphores) in a single shared structure in PSM.
+All ION instances on the same host share this structure.
+When any individual node shuts down DTPC, it kills daemons and resets PID fields for all nodes — corrupting the running state of other instances and potentially sending signals to invalid PIDs.
+A platform-level guard in `sm_TaskKill()` prevents the worst outcome (`kill(-1, sig)`), but the underlying shared-state corruption is not yet resolved.
+A fix is planned (see [issue #885](https://github.com/nasa-jpl/ion-ios-dev/issues/885)) but has no firm date.
+Until then, avoid enabling DTPC when running multiple ION instances on a single host.

 ## SDR Issues

 ### Transaction Reversal